milad665/iDi.Plus/README.md

 Each issuer, holder and verifier has a unique Public/Private key pair.
 Also a 24-byte wallet address is derived from the public key.

 **Step 1**
-When an issuer issues identifiers for a subject, it creates an **issue transaction** for each identifier, signs them by the holder's public key and then with its own private key and pushes them to the blockchain.
+When an issuer issues identifiers for a subject, it creates an **issue transaction** for each identifier, encrypts them by the holder's public key and then signs with its own private key and pushes them to the blockchain.

 **Step 2**
 When a verifier requests some identifiers of a holder the flow will be: